 The soil over most of the plateau is too thin to be of any regional significance as an aquifer, although soil thickness and permeability at specific locations can produce ample groundwater supplies for domestic purposes.
-Aquifers within the Obed WSR watershed area include shallow aquifers (<200 feet) within Pennsylvanian sandstone and conglomerates; deeper aquifers (>200 feet) within Pennsylvanian sandstone and conglomerates; deeper aquifers in cove areas along the Cumberland Plateau; shallow/colluvium and underlying karstic aquifers at the base of the Cumberland Plateau escarpment (NPS 1998b).
+Aquifers within the Obed WSR watershed area include shallow aquifers (<200 feet) within Pennsylvanian sandstone and conglomerates; deeper aquifers (>200 feet) within Pennsylvanian sandstone and conglomerates (and Mississippian rocks); shallow karstic aquifers in cove areas along the Cumberland Plateau; shallow/colluvium and underlying karstic aquifers at the base of the Cumberland Plateau escarpment (NPS 1998b).